CharlieEtienne/filament-theme-generator/README.md

 - [x] Let users preview the theme
 - [x] Let users copy the theme (css or php)
 - [ ] Add color picker to let users customize the theme
+- [ ] Add syntax highlighting to the code preview

 ## Maybe Later